louisdg/energy-coding-challenge/README.md

     - Add integration and end-to-end tests
     - Test more edge cases, such as unexpected API responses or network errors

+- **Scalability**
+    - Use a tool such as Nx to enhance monorepo management by optimising builds, task running, and dependency control, instead of having to handle the server and client as two completely separate entities

 - **Data handling**
     - Use the Octopus Agile API instead of querying the `agile_price_example.json` file
     - Switch to a dedicated database or cache for lookup performance instead of relying on the file system, parsing, and